Lighting Industry's Future Dims As Efficient LED Bulbs Take Over

 Industry analysts say this factory is not the first casualty of the LED revolution and probably won't be the last.

-There's another issue that doesn't require an analyst to figure out.
-Companies are selling fewer light bulbs because LEDs can last a decade or longer before they burn out.
+And there's another issue that doesn't require an analyst to figure out: Companies are selling fewer lightbulbs because LEDs can last a decade or longer before they burn out.

-"You don't buy light bulbs anymore.
-Once you buy them you don't change them," says John Dippold of St. Marys, whose mother started working at the plant in 1917.
+"You don't buy lightbulbs anymore.
+Once you buy them, you don't change them," says John Dippold, of St. Marys, whose mother started working at the plant in 1917.

-Another local resident, Bob Friedl, agrees these newest light bulbs pose a double-edge sword.
+Another local resident, Bob Friedl, agrees these newest lightbulbs pose a double-edged sword.
 "They're a little more expensive but they sure last a long time," he says.
 "But your buddies don't have a job either."

 LEDVANCE plans to finish decommissioning the factory next summer.
-Anderson says he's filed for unemployment benefits and will take advantage of a retraining program.
+Anderson says he has filed for unemployment benefits and will take advantage of a retraining program.

-He's thinking about becoming a heavy equipment operator, perhaps for a construction company.
-Anderson says he was planning to retire at 62, but because of the lighting revolution he may have to work a few more years.
+He is thinking about becoming a heavy equipment operator, perhaps for a construction company.
+He was planning to retire at 62, he says, but because of the lighting revolution he may have to work a few more years.